sudeepgumaste/TodoList-Electron-ReactJS/README.md

-# TODO list
+# Todo list

-Trying to build a good looking todo list.
-Will convert it to electron app
+Minimal Todo list with clean UI
+Built with ReactJS and electron